Trains in Germany

-Travel between London, United Kingdom and Dublin, Ireland is: Partially open.
+International travel from London, United Kingdom to Dublin, Ireland is: Partially open.

-The restriction level for your return to London, United Kingdom from Ireland is: Fully open.
+The current restriction level for returning to London, United Kingdom from Ireland is: Partially open.

-Entry into United Kingdom is currently allowed for: Entry is fully open for citizens and permanent residents of Ireland.
+Reentering United Kingdom is currently allowed for: Entry is partially open for citizens and permanent residents of Ireland

-These are the most popular departure and arrival points when traveling from London to Dublin:
+These are the most popular departure and arrival points from London to Dublin:

 Yes, there is a direct route available from London to Dublin:

-Direct services tend to save you time and add more convenience in getting you to Dublin as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between London and Dublin.
+Direct services tend to save you time and add more convenience in getting you to Dublin as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets from London to Dublin.

-Before traveling from London to Dublin, it’s good to know what ticket you can purchase and how much it will cost in the next 7 days:
+Before traveling from London to Dublin, it’s good to know what ticket you can book and how much it will cost in the next 7 days: